takari/team-documentation/en/01-preface/01-chapter1.markdown

 ## Welcome from Jason van Zyl

 Maven has been around for 10 years.
-The idea for the project predates the release by several years, but the tool you know as Maven has had a 10th birthday this year and during that decade while the tool has changed, the core assumptions and conventions have stood the test of time.
-Ten years later, Maven is used in some of the biggest projects in the industry, and the tool has helped to create a healthy ecosystem of open source because it made it easy to share components.
+The idea for the project predates the release by several years, but the tool you know as Maven has had a 10th birthday this year.
+During that decade, while the tool has changed, the core assumptions and conventions have stood the test of time.
+Ten years later, Maven is used in some of the biggest projects in the industry, and the tool has helped to create a healthy ecosystem of open source development, because it made it easy to share components.

-The creation of a central repository for Java components is something all Java developers are now used to, and Maven was the project that established the first central repository for Java.
-The idea of convention over configuration for Java projects remains important to the projects I work with every day almost 10 years later, and while other build tools have attempted to create new standards and build conventions Maven still provides the best balance between convention and flexibility.
+The existence of a central repository for Java components is something all Java developers are now used to, and Maven was the project that established the first central repository for Java.
+The idea of convention over configuration for Java projects remains important to the projects I work with every day, almost 10 years later.
+Other build tools have attempted to create new standards and build conventions, yet Maven still provides the best balance between convention and flexibility.

 If you want your organization to focus on delivering software and if you want to avoid creating custom build scripts that are difficult to understand and maintain, you use Maven.
 It provides a model that is easy to understand, and it can be adapted to meet most requirements.

-What is also clear over these 10 years is that Maven's conventions are not for everyone, and this is to be expected.
+What is also became clear over these 10 years is that Maven's conventions are not for everyone, and this is to be expected.
 When I hear that people are dissatisfied with Maven or when people call it inflexible and broken, I agree.
 Maven isn't aiming to be everything to every build engineer.
 If you don't follow the conventions it has clearly outlined, it is inflexible or broken.
 The tool is opinionated, and if these opinions are in conflict with your own, then the answer is to innovate.

 Takari's TDM (officially known as Takari Distribution including Maven) is Takari's attempt to address several key issues with Maven in a distribution that is aimed at large-scale projects.
 In my own work with Maven I came to the realization that it was time to build a set of extensions and customizations on top of Maven that would allow it to stay as strong over the next ten years as it has been over the last.

 While features like incremental builds and faster parallel builds will certainly be relevant to all Maven users, these features have been designed to address the needs of build at scale.

 ## Who is this book for?